Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Introduction

-Since the light-matter interaction length and time are limited by the subwavelength pixel size of conventional MSs, and the quality factor of constituent resonators are moderate, inevitably, a drastic modulation of the complex refractive index is necessary to ensure considerable spectral shift of geometrical resonances which guarantees the full control over the impinging wavefronts at NIR and VIS spectrum ranges.
-Accordingly, the development of alternative functional materials which not only afford notable refractive index change upon excitation with external stimulus but also provide compact, inexpensive, and scalable platforms for high-speed and power-efficient architectures are highly desirable.
+Due to the subwavelength pixel size of metasurfaces (that limits the light-matter interaction length and time) and the moderate quality-factor (Q) of their constituent resonators (that limits the field enhancement), dramatic change in the complex refractive index of the metasurface constituents is necessary to form practically viable reconfigurable metasurfaces.
+For this purpose, the development of alternative functional materials with notable refractive index change upon excitation with external stimuli and the capability to form compact and scalable platforms for high-speed and power-efficient architectures are highly desirable.

-Chalcogenide-based phase-change materials (PCMs) as the spotlight of rewritable optical data storage disks and electronic flash memories offer a striking portfolio of properties.
-Amongst them, semiconducting germanium antimony telluride (Ge$_{2}$Sb$_{2}$Te$_{5}$), shortly GST, has lately garnered widespread interests in the emerging metaphotonics applications.
-Such an interest is due to the subwavelength scalability (down to the nm size), ultrafast switching speed (picosecond or less), high switching robustness (potentially up to 10$^{15}$ cycles), power efficient non-volatility, high thermal stability, and adaptability with the CMOS technology.
-More importantly, the refractive index of GST can be selectively controlled within the intermediate phases between two extreme states, namely amorphous and crystalline, rendering remarkedly different optical and electrical characteristics.
+Phase-change materials (PCMs), as the spotlight of rewritable optical data storage disks and electronic memories, offer a striking portfolio of properties for realization of reconfigurable metasurfaces.
+Amongst them, semiconducting germanium antimony tellurium (Ge$_{2}$Sb$_{2}$Te$_{5}$ or shortly GST), has lately garnered widespread interest in the emerging metaphotonic applications \cite{wuttig2017phase}.
+The refractive index of GST can be changed by a large amount \cite{abdollahramezani2020tunable} ($> 2.3$ in near-IR) through changing its phase from amorphous to crystalline.
+In addition, GST is of great interest due to its subwavelength scalability (down to the nanometer size), ultrafast switching speed (picosecond or less), high switching robustness (potentially up to 10$^{15}$ cycles), low power consumptive non-volatility, high thermal stability, and compatibility with the CMOS fabrication technology \cite{wuttig2017phase,abdollahramezani2020tunable}.
+More importantly, the refractive index of GST can be selectively controlled within the intermediate phases between amorphous and crystalline states rendering remarkably different optical and electrical characteristics.